 Introduction

-Aspose.Note FOSS for Python is now available on PyPI as aspose-note: a free, MIT-licensed library for reading and saving Microsoft OneNote files entirely in Python, with no dependency on Microsoft Office, COM automation, or any native extension.
+This guide gets you from pip install to a working script in a few minutes. aspose-note is a free, MIT-licensed library for reading and saving Microsoft OneNote files entirely in Python, with no dependency on Microsoft Office, COM automation, or any native extension.

 What Is Aspose.Note FOSS for Python?